Chinese collections research guide | National Library of Australia (NLA)

 To access People's Daily, you need to visit the Library in person or log in to eResources.

-Early Chinese newspapers
+Early Chinese language newspapers in Australia

 Twelve Chinese newspapers are known to have been published in Australia between the 1850s and 1950s.
 They include: